There is Still Time to Claim

 Families can still claim the full 2021 CTC (or the half they are still owed if they received advance payments) by filing 2021 tax returns.

-Families have until April 2025 to claim the 2021 expanded CTC by filing a back return or amended return.
+Families have until April 2025 to claim the 2021 expanded CTC by filing a prior year return or amended return.

 HOW can you help?